How the Alliance Works

 Q: Does joining change my ownership structure in any way?

 A: No. Never.
-You stay completely independent, but you own part of the alliance which in the end can actually increase the valuation of your business.
+You stay completely independent, but if you join as a Member-Owner your brewery owns part of the alliance which in the end can actually increase the valuation of your business.

-Q: Does membership affect my brand or the beer I make and sell in any way?
+Q: Does joining the IBA affect my brand or the beer I make and sell in any way?

 A: No. Never.
-Your membership will be invisible to the public.
+Your membership is invisible to the public.

 Q: Who can join and what are the requirements for membership?

-Q: Do I have to participate in member programs or buy from suppliers that offer discounts or rebates to the alliance?
+Q: Do I have to participate in IBA savings programs or buy from suppliers that offer discounts or rebates to the alliance?

 Q: Is the focus on negotiating supplier discounts or rebates?